 Alaska's Constitution, Policy for the Management of Sustainable Salmon Fisheries and Finfish Genetics Policy all serve as guiding documents for the sustainable management of Alaska's commercial salmon fisheries and associated hatchery programs.
 To achieve sustainability, adult escapement is the first priority of salmon management in Alaska and is routinely monitored through aerial surveys, weirs, in-river sonar and tower-based counts.
 Alaska's state constitution explicitly states (Section 4, Article 8) that "salmon escapement should be managed in a manner to maintain genetic and phenotypic characteristics of the stock by assuring appropriate geographic and temporal distribution of spawners as well as consideration of size, range, sex ratio, and other population attributes".
-Accordingly, hatchery broodstocks are established with native stocks and cited away from areas of major natural production, so as to minimize genetic and ecological impacts to wild fish96.
+Accordingly, hatchery broodstocks are established with native stocks and sited away from areas of major natural production, so as to minimize genetic and ecological impacts to wild fish141.
 Hatchery management in Alaska is based upon and supported by scientific research, like that described in the previous subclause, which considers the health, structure and function of natural populations and ecosystems.

-13.2 State shall produce and regularly update aquaculture development strategies and plans, as required, to ensure that aquaculture development is ecologically sustainable and to allow the rational use of resources shared by aquaculture and other activities.
+13.2.
+State shall produce and regularly update aquaculture development strategies and plans, as required, to ensure that aquaculture development is ecologically sustainable and to allow the rational use of resources shared by aquaculture and other activities.

-ADFG maintains authority to issue permits for the construction, operation and modification of salmon hatcheries in Alaska.
-This agency reviews the potential ecological, fisheries and other impacts of proposed hatcheries before issuing a permit and has authority to revoke or deny permission for alterations to a permit.
-An outline of the permitting process and criteria is available through the ADFG website97.
+ADFG maintains authority to issue permits for the construction, operation and modification of salmon hatcheries in Alaska142.
+ADFG also reviews the potential impacts of proposed hatcheries before issuing a permit and has authority to revoke or deny permission for alterations to a permit.
+An outline of the permitting process and criteria is available through the ADFG website143 and reviewed by Evenson et al., (2018)144.
 Finally, hatcheries must submit annual reports of their activities to ADFG.
-These reports are also available through the agency's website98.
+These reports are also available through the agency's website145.